VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 From this point, you may hold your 2 minutes cooldown for the reopener on the next phase if needed.
 *King Thordan* will teleport North and cast **Ultimate End**.
 Heal and use proper mitigation for this raid-wide.
-Then *King Thordan* will move a bit toward mid and use **Broad Swing**.
+Then *King Thordan* will move a bit towards mid and use **Broad Swing**.
 Stand behind him and move into the first cleave once it happend.
 He will turn and repeat this a second time.

 The enrage, **Aetheric Burst**, is then casted to end this phase.
 </div>